 - Topical cantharidin

-- Topical imiquimod may be used to successfully treat immunocompromised patients with refractory disease, along with antiretrovirals in HIV-positive patients.
+- Topical imiquimod have been used to successfully treat immunocompromised patients with refractory disease in some cases

 - Secondary bacterial infections